 A federal court dismissed a claim of racial discrimination filed by the Equal Employment Opportunity Commission (EEOC) on behalf of a job candidate who was not hired by a company because of her dreadlocks.
 The candidate was offered a job by Catastrophe Management Solutions (CMS) on the condition that she cut her dreadlocks.
 The candidate […]

 You just filled a job opening and you’ve spent the first few weeks orienting your new employee and delving into basic training; just enough to get them up to speed.
 But are your new hires prepared to succeed in their new roles after only a few days of onboarding?
-According to a study published […]
+According to a study published in […]

 Employers who hire federal contractors should take note that as of January, 2015, certain federal contractors must be paid a minimum wage of $10.10 per hour per an Executive Order signed by President Obama.
 According to the Office of the Secretary in their recent press release on the new Executive Order, the increase will apply […]

 The Pitfalls of Screening Job Candidates Using Social Media Sites